Monogram Pictures: Film library fate

-The post-1945 Monogram/Allied Artists library was bought by television production company Lorimar in 1980 for $4.75 million; today a majority of this library belongs to Warner Bros.
+The post-August 1946 Monogram/Allied Artists library was bought by television production company Lorimar in 1980 for $4.75 million; today a majority of this library belongs to Warner Bros.
 Pictures (via their acquisition of Lorimar in 1989).
-The pre-1946 Monogram library was sold in 1954 to Associated Artists Productions, which itself was sold to United Artists in 1958 (it merged with Metro-Goldwyn-Mayer in 1981).
+The pre-August 1946 Monogram library was sold in 1954 to Associated Artists Productions, which itself was sold to United Artists in 1958 (it merged with Metro-Goldwyn-Mayer in 1981).
 The pre-1946 Monogram library was not part of the deal with Ted Turner.
-(The rights to many of the later films are now owned by MGM; others, such as The Big Combo, lapsed into the public domain.)
-A selection of post-1938 Monogram films acquired by M&A Alexander Productions and Astor Pictures were later incorporated into Republic Pictures' library, today a part of Paramount Global-owned Paramount Pictures.
+(The rights to many of the later films are now owned by MGM via United Artists; others, such as The Big Combo, lapsed into the public domain.)
+A selection of post-1938 Monogram films acquired by M&A Alexander Productions and Astor Pictures were later incorporated into Melange Pictures' library, today a part of Paramount Global-owned Paramount Pictures.
 Most Monogram Pictures films released before 1942 are in the public domain.

 Jean-Luc Godard dedicated his film Breathless (1960) to Monogram.